-The study will use simple random sampling in which a sample is obtained from the populations in such a way that samples of the same size have equal chances of being selected (Amin, 2005).
-Simple random sampling will be used for the Managers, Station Engineers and Assistant Engineers.
-In using simple random sampling, the study will use the lottery approach where names in each category will be written on tag and one picked at a time until the required number is reached.
+The study used simple random sampling in which a sample is obtained from the populations in such a way that samples of the same size have equal chances of being selected (Amin, 2005).
+Simple random sampling was used for the Managers, Station Engineers and Assistant Engineers.
+In using simple random sampling, the study used the lottery approach where names in each category were written on tag and one picked at a time until the required number is reached.
 The numbers in each category were selected based in Krejcie and Morgan (1970) sampling guidelines for each sub population.